PlanterApp/planter_blog/content/posts/2025-gardeners-gift-guide/index.md

 ...

+# Gardening Books

 ## Gardener Scott's Guide to Raised Bed Gardening

 ![Screenshot of the book cover for 'Gardener Scott's Guide to Raised Bed Gardening'](https://m.media-amazon.com/images/I/81+9o-Ax4cL._SY385_.jpg "Image source: Amazon")

 Gardener Scott is one of the best-known gardening experts on YouTube, and in his first book [Gardener Scott's Guide To Raised Bed Gardening](https://www.amazon.com/Gardener-Scotts-Guide-Raised-Gardening/dp/0228105366) he introduces gardeners to every aspect of of raised bed gardening.
-Not only does the book have detailed information on the benefits of raised bed gardening and how to start your own raised bed garden, it's also chock-full of great gardening advice  that's relevant to all gardening styles.[](https://www.amazon.com/Gardener-Scotts-Guide-Raised-Gardening/dp/0228105366)
+Not only does the book have detailed information on the benefits of raised bed gardening and how to start your own raised bed garden, it's also chock-full of great gardening advice  that's relevant to all gardening styles.

+# Seed Starting and Indoor Growing[](https://www.amazon.com/Gardener-Scotts-Guide-Raised-Gardening/dp/0228105366)

 ## Waterproof Pruning/Wash Gloves